 If you’re someone who has ever moved overseas, thought about moving overseas, or simply enjoys watching someone else try to navigate the world with a paintbrush in one hand and a dog leash in the other while mispronouncing metro stops—you’re in the right place.

-Wherever you currently find yourself, thanks for reading.
+Wherever YOU currently find yourself, thanks for reading.

 I’m always at dlbernardin@gmail.com